brianfitzgerald/brianfitzgerald.github.io/about.md

 ---

-That would be Brian Fitzgerald, who does the following things:
+That's me, Brian Fitzgerald, who does the following things:

 * Teaches programming to grades 3-8 at a private school
 * Programs Web things(preferably in Ruby)